 HIPAA (Health Insurance Portability and Accountability Act) was passed by Congress in 1996.
 It was designed to reduce healthcare fraud and abuse, partially by setting industry-wide standards for health care information on electronic billing and other processes.
 It requires the protection and secure handling of specific patient health information at all times.

 When transitioning your business to a digital format it’s imperative that your practice remains compliant with HIPAA standards.
-Similarly to in-person visits, the same requirements for patient privacy and confidentiality apply to visits conducted over video.
+Similar to in-person visits, the same requirements for patient privacy and confidentiality apply to visits conducted over video.
 The provider also has a responsibility to protect patient information.
-The storage of electronic files, video, and images needs to be handled with the same care as physical documents.
+The storage of electronic files, videos, and images needs to be handled with the same care as physical documents.

 Services such as Skype and Facetime, do not support HIPAA compliant video conferencing because they are not encrypted.
 To remain compliant with the law your digital healthcare practice should look for the following features when considering any telehealth technology.